huggingface/diffusers/docs/source/en/training/text2image.md

 * Training with the Min-SNR weighting strategy (`snr_gamma` set to 5.0)
 * Training with the Min-SNR weighting strategy (`snr_gamma` set to 1.0)

-For our small Pokemons dataset, the effects of Min-SNR weighting strategy might not appear to be pronounced, but for larger datasets, we believe the effects will be more pronounced.
+For our small Pokémon dataset, the effects of Min-SNR weighting strategy might not appear to be pronounced, but for larger datasets, we believe the effects will be more pronounced.

 Also, note that in this example, we either predict `epsilon` (i.e., the noise) or the `v_prediction`.
 For both of these cases, the formulation of the Min-SNR weighting strategy that we have used holds.